prabhatkumarsagar/OK-Computer/lib/Operations Outline.md

         "Python Open Youtube" (BASIC WEBSITE OPENING)
-         OR "Open Instagram PDA" (BASIC WEBSITE OPENING) OR "Hey What is slavery?"
+         OR "Open Instagram PDA" (BASIC WEBSITE OPENING) OR "Hey What is 'slavery'?"
 (WIKIPEDIA)
          OR  "Define 'nuance'" (GOOGLE SEARCH)
     <br>